kimjee8955/DH151-DataMeetsArt/storyboard.md

 ### Eustina
 <img src="https://media.discordapp.net/attachments/694477786131202048/834267041501675542/img_1303.png?width=508&height=677" alt="Mindmap" width="250"/>
 <img src="https://media.discordapp.net/attachments/694477786131202048/834267568876945418/img_1302.png?width=508&height=677" alt="Crazy8" width="250"/>

+Eustina's mind map shows the overall framework of the website.
+It starts out with pages the website should have and branch out into more details of each page.
+The Crazy Eights mainly showcase drawings of features mentioned in the mind map.
+The group's favorite features were the landing page with a button that takes the user to the maproom, and the tabs on top of the website.

 ### Michelle
 <img src="https://media.discordapp.net/attachments/694477786131202048/834267591207944202/image_from_ios.png?width=507&height=677" alt="Mindmap" width="250"/>
 <img src="https://media.discordapp.net/attachments/694477786131202048/834267744550912000/image_from_ios.png?width=881&height=661" alt="Crazy8" width="250"/>

+Michelle's mind map shows the various aspect of the website, such as who the users are, and the general interface of the maproom.
+The Crazy Eights showcase more specific features such as layers, buttons, and interactivity.
+The group's favorite features were the map filterlayers by art type, and the side bar that includes information about the art.

 ## A storyboard collection with wireframes
 * Site map: An over arching wireframe of the site structure that includes all key pages